CagliostroNL/MDT-Microsoft/README.md

 # MDT-Microsoft
 Automating MDT/WDS

 NEEDS PYTHON INSTALLED, AS SCRIPT; 02 - XMLPARSE.PY IS APYTHON SCRIPT.

 These scripts completly automate, creating a reference image and importing them to the deployment shares.
-The python scripts replaces the task sequences 'install a operating system' with the newest imported operating system.
+The python script replaces the task sequences 'install a operating system' with the newest imported operating system.